danrot/danrot.github.io/_posts/2023-08-07-redesign-website-to-be-even-simpler.md

   not anymore is that developers added some CSS that breaks responsiveness.
 Since there is not a lot of CSS, there is (probably) nothing that breaks responsiveness.
 - The performance is phenomenal since there is not a lot to load for the client.
-- Since I did not change the styling of `a` tags too much either, users will actually see which pages they have already visited.
+- Since I did not change the styling of `a` tags too much either (except for some light color adjustments in the dark mode), users will actually see which pages they have already visited.

 ## No classes in HTML